The Patient-Provider Relationship

 B. Ending the Patient-Provider Relationship

 The proper termination of the patient–provider relationship is also very important.
-Ending the relationship in an adversarial manner can at times cause serious risk management concerns, and may even be illegal.
+Ending the relationship in an adversarial manner can at times cause serious risk management concerns.
 Termination of the patient-provider relationship can occur in any one of the following acceptable manners:

 - Provider services no longer needed.
 This, of course, is the most common means of termination.
 Patients without chronic disease who have no need for regular follow-up account for most of these situations.
 Another reason might be the need for a higher level of expertise than the current practitioner can offer.
 In both cases, the termination is amicable and understood by the patient.
 There are no risk management issues to consider.